Updated: originally posted 2nd Dec 2018

 Range between recharges: ~150 nautical miles at nominal speed

-Lockheed Martin's design is more torpedo-like.
+Lockheed Martin's design was more torpedo-like.
 The LM Orca design will be modular with an open architecture to allow multiple payload configurations.

 Related articles (Full index of popular Covert Shores articles)